eshazen/6cy7-amp/README.md

 **2021-02-20**

 Working on a second PCB.
-MPS has a long lead time on the PT, so looking at options:
+MPS has a long lead time on the PT.

-* AS-1T175 -- (2x 175V @ 280mA, 2x 6.3V @ 3A)
+Ordered two OT8SE OTs and one of these:  AS-1T175 -- (2x 175V @ 280mA, 2x 6.3V @ 3A).
-*
+This thing is toroidal, 3.9" dia, 2" h.
+Plan to mount it vertically on a bracket above the PCB.

 **2021-01-15**